Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Network cost
   * In AWS there’s a network cost when data goes from one AZ to another
   * For RDS Read Replicas within the same region, you don’t pay that fee

+!!! tip

+    Read replicas can be used where the reads are frequently distributed across the majority of the data in the database

 #### RDS Multi AZ (Disaster Recovery)